vaedprasad/StreakIT/Design-Document.md

 				* "uid" (String)
 				* "username" (String)

-Streaks will save users basic profile information (name, username, password, email) and their challenge progress (streak start, streak end, current streak, max streak).
-ADDITIONAL FEATURE: Streaks will store list of friends and display their streaks in comparison to yours.
+StreakIt will save users basic profile information (name, username, password, email) and their challenge progress (streak start, streak end, current streak, max streak).
+ADDITIONAL FEATURE: StreakIt will store list of friends and display their streaks in comparison to yours.

 ## Views